LAMDA-NJU/Deep-Forest/README.rst

 Installation
 ------------

-DF21 can be installed using pip which is the package installer for Python.
+DF21 can be installed using pip via `PyPI <https://pypi.org/project/deep-forest/>`__  which is the package installer for Python.
 You can use pip to install packages from the Python Package Index and other indexes.
-Refer `this <https://pypi.org/project/pip/>`__ for the documentation of pip
+Refer `this <https://pypi.org/project/pip/>`__ for the documentation of pip.
+Use this command to download DF21 :

 .. code-block:: bash